fedcloud-eu/edudns-doc/_sources/privacy.rst.txt

    :widths: 25 75

    * - Name of the Service
-     - eduDNS: Dynamic DNS service for education
+     - eduDNS: Dynamic DNS service for Academia
    * - Description of the Service
      - The eduDNS service is designed to provide a universal, vendor-independent Dynamic DNS support for all GÉANT users.
 Service owners will log in the eduDNS portal via eduGAIN,